elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

  * Significantly reduced vanishing gradient problems

- * They could even try saturating functions like sigmod and tanh
+ * They could even try saturating functions like sigmoid and tanh

  * Network was less sensitive to initial weight initialization